Roundcube Calendar plugin with CalDAV support

 Now we need to import the database tables for the database driver (these tables are also required

 for CalDAV!) and the caldav driver.
-Your database name (
+Your database name (<db-name>) will usually be roundcubemail or roundcube.

 $ $EDITOR /var/www/htdocs/roundcube/config/config.inc.php